argoproj-labs/old-argo-dataflow/docs/EXAMPLES.md

 * `c` the current number of replicas.
 * `minmax(v, min, max)` a function to constraint the minimum and maximum number of replicas.

+In this example:

+* Aa period is 60s
+* Each replica can consume 250 messages each second
+* We want to consume all pending messages in 10 periods.

 ### Scale-To-Zero and Peeking

 You can scale to zero.
 The number of replicas will be periodically scaled